Remington R51: Design details

-Pedersen's layout of the Remington R51 is copied in the Walther PPK pistol using a stationary barrel and recoil spring surrounding the barrel.
+Pedersen's layout of the Remington R51 is copied from the Walther PPK pistol using a stationary barrel and recoil spring surrounding the barrel.
 However, a notable design feature is the use of a locking breech block within the slide utilizing the "hesitation-locked" action originally developed by John Pedersen.
 When the pistol is in battery, the breech block rests slightly forward of the locking shoulder in the frame.
 When the cartridge is fired, the bolt and slide move together a short distance rearward powered by the energy of the cartridge as in a standard blowback system.
 When the breech block meets the locking shoulder, it stops, locking the breech.
 The slide continues rearward with the momentum it acquired in the initial phase.
 This delay allows chamber pressure to drop while the breech remains locked and the cartridge slightly extracted.
 Once the bullet leaves the muzzle and the pressure drops, the rearward motion of the slide lifts the breech block from its locking recess through a sliding cam arrangement, continuing the operating cycle.
 The slide may only open when it is manually operated with the grip safety depressed, or when firing a cartridge.

 Because the action halts cartridge extraction momentarily while holding locked the breech, the R51 is designed to use higher pressure cartridges (9mm Luger +P) than a straight blowback firearm with similar slide weight.
 The hesitation-locked Model 53 was based on the Model 51 design, and was built by Remington in .45 ACP for Navy trials.
 The Pedersen design has the recoil spring surrounding the barrel, reducing the pistol's overall profile.
 Lighter operating parts and longer lock time provide less felt and actual recoil.
 The R51's low bore axis gives less muzzle rise which also lowers perceived recoil, while the stationary barrel improves accuracy and simplifies construction.